ChenGaoDe/PIMI_Rec/readme.md

 For example, you can use `python main.py --dataset book --time_span 64` to train PIMI model on Book dataset.

-### Metrics
-I'm so sorry that the computation of NDCG score is not consistent with the original definition, I just followed the code of [ComiRec](https://github.com/THUDM/ComiRec) and didn't check it carefully.
-I have revise this point in the code.

 ## Acknowledgement

 The structure of our code is based on [ComiRec](https://github.com/THUDM/ComiRec).